Kaan İnce

 Kaan İnce (2 February 1970 - 13 August 1992) was a Turkish writer and poet.

 Life

 İnce was born on 2 February 1970 in Ankara.
 He completed his elementary, middle and high school education in Ankara.
 In 1991 he graduated from Ankara University with a degree in sociology. İnce wrote poems, which were published in many magazines.
 His first poem was published in the daily Milliyet Art Young Poets corner.

-Aged 22 years, he committed suicide on August 13, 1992 jumping from the window of his hotel room in Kadıköy, İstanbul.
+Aged 22 years, he committed suicide on August 13, 1992, jumping from the window of his hotel room in Kadıköy, Istanbul.